NATURALLY DYE YOUR FABRICS AT HOME WITH COLOUR LOVER JULIE SINDEN

 We, at The Good Tee, have been searching for ways to combine DIY and sustainability and stumbled upon self-proclaimed colour love, Julie Sinden, who shared with us her ultimate at-home DIY project to boost your creativity.

-Julie’s love of colour and natural dyeing has literally translated into her brand--The Love of Colour-- a place to celebrate purchase natural dyes and celebrate colour and textiles.
+Julie’s love of colour and natural dyeing has literally translated into her brand - The Love of Colour - a place to celebrate purchase natural dyes and celebrate colour and textiles.

 Julie has been exploring the world of natural dyeing for almost twenty years as an award winning textile artist.
 She teaches and has shared this love with students for more than a decade, through events and workshops in Toronto and elsewhere.
 In 2018 she launched Julie Sinden Handmade.
 We learned so much from Julie and had to share her story.